 After seeking guidance from our advisory board, parents, and camp doctor, we’ve come up with a detailed preparedness plan that we believe will ensure our campers have their best summer yet!

-We will rely on expert guidance on COVID-19 provided by federal and state government and health professionals, including the CDC, Texas Department of State Health Services, and Dr. Furniss, with the goal of providing a safe and fun environment for campers and staff.
-Doing so will allow us to customize practical steps to prevent the entry of COVID-19 and limit impact to campers and staff if entry occurs.
+This plan is based on expert guidance on COVID-19 provided by federal and state government and health professionals, including the CDC, Texas Department of State Health Services, and Dr. Furniss with the goal of providing a safe and fun environment for campers and staff.

-✔ All campers and staff must submit their health forms, Pre-Arrival Form, and COVID-19 Waiver.
+✔ All campers and staff must submit their health forms and Pre-Arrival Form.

 ✔ All health documentation will be reviewed.
-Any person that represents a higher risk for COVID-19 (ex. chronic asthma, immunosuppression, cardiovascular disease) will require cancellation or dismissal from Camp.
 All decisions for level of risk will be made by Camp Huawni Lead Doctor and/or nursing staff.

 ✔ All staff must quarantine for at least 7 days prior to entering campgrounds.

 ✔ All staff will receive an in-person check up by Camp Huawni medical staff, testing for any symptoms related to COVID-19 in lieu of fever.
 Following this check up, every staff member is required to do a daily thermal scan, which will be logged.

 ✔ All campers must complete ONE of the following options prior to entering campgrounds:

 Option 1: 10-Day Quarantine - We define self-quarantine as limiting exposure to non-family members, wearing a face mask around non-family members, avoiding large crowd gatherings, and limiting unnecessary travel.